SOM-Research/Analyzer-Diversity-Card/README.md

 ✅ Provides detailed logs for traceability and debugging.

 ---
-## 🔍 **Classifier**
+## 🔍 Classifier

-### 📖 **Overview**
+### 📖 Overview
-The **Classifier** module is responsible for analyzing the content of extracted root files from GitHub repositories.
-Using advanced language models and predefined prompts, it performs a structured analysis of various dimensions such as governance, user testing, and non-coding contributors.
-The outputs are stored in JSON format, providing a clear and organized representation of the insights gained from the analysis.
+The **Classifier** module processes and analyzes extracted root files from GitHub repositories using AI-driven text classification.
+It applies structured prompts to assess various aspects of open-source project documentation, such as governance participation, non-coding contributions, and user testing.
+The classification results are stored in JSON format for easy interpretation and further analysis.

-### ⚙️ **How It Works**
+### ⚙️ How It Works
 1. **File Selection**:
+   - The classifier automatically detects and processes files stored in `data/root_files/`.
-   - Files to be analyzed are selected either randomly (during validation) or by processing all files extracted in the `root_files` directory.
+   - Files are organized by programming language, and all extracted files are processed systematically.
-   - The classifier supports multiple programming languages and handles files organized by language folders.

-2. **Prompts**:
+2. **Prompt-Based Analysis**:
-   - The analysis is guided by predefined prompts stored in the `prompt` folder.
+   - The classification process is guided by predefined prompts stored in `config/prompts.yaml`.
-   - Each prompt is designed to extract specific information from the text, such as mentions of governance participants or non-coding contributors.
+   - Each prompt is designed to extract specific information, such as governance structures, diversity indicators, and user testing considerations.

-3. **Analysis**:
+3. **AI Processing**:
-   - The classifier processes the text of each file and applies the corresponding prompts.
+   - The classifier interacts with an AI language model to analyze the content of each file.
-   - Outputs are generated in JSON format, with details for each analyzed dimension.
+   - The model's responses are parsed into structured JSON format, containing categorized insights.

 4. **Output Organization**:
-   - Results are stored in the `classification` directory, organized by language.
+   - Classification results are stored in `data/classification/<language>/`.
-   - Each file's output is saved as a `.json` file named after the input file.
+   - Each processed file generates a corresponding JSON output, named `<file_name>.json`.

+5. **Logging**:
+   - Execution details, including processed files and errors, are logged in `logs/classifier.log`.

-### 📂 **Key Files**
+### 📂 Key Files
-- **`classifier.py`**: The main script for analyzing extracted files.
+- **`classifier.py`** → Main script for analyzing extracted files.
+- **`config/classifier.yaml`** → Configures classification settings (API authentication, output paths, prompts).
-- **`prompt.py`**: Contains predefined prompts for different analysis dimensions.
+- **`prompts.py`** → Contains predefined prompts for structured analysis.
-- **`config.py`**: Configuration for the classifier, including output paths and language settings.

-### 🛠️ **Usage Instructions**
+### 🛠️ Usage Instructions
-1. **Prepare the Environment**:
+1. **Prepare Configuration**:
-   - Ensure your OpenAI API key is set in the `.env` file as `OPENAI_API_KEY`.
+   - Ensure `config/classifier.yaml` is correctly set up with API credentials and classification parameters.
-   - Verify that the `root_files` directory contains extracted files organized by language.
+   - Verify that the `data/root_files/` directory contains extracted files organized by language.

 2. **Run the Classifier**:
-   Execute the classifier script to analyze the extracted files:
+   Execute the classifier script to analyze extracted files:
    ```bash
    python src/classifier/classifier.py
    ```

 3. **Output**:
-   - Results are saved in the `data/classification` directory, organized by language.
+   - Processed results are stored in `data/classification/<language>/`.
-   - Each result is stored as a JSON file corresponding to the input file name.
+   - Log file is available in `logs/classifier.log` for debugging and tracking the classification process.

-### 📊 **Example Output**
+### 📊 Example Output
 ```json
 {
   "development_team": {